 In the winter you’ll be treated to impressive ice formations as well.

-In the image above you can see the proximity of Upper and Lower Twin Falls (approximately 75 yards, as stated earlier).
+In the image below you can see the proximity of Upper and Lower Twin Falls (approximately 75 yards, as stated earlier).

 No matter the season, Lower Twin Falls a worthwhile spot to visit.

 So now it’s decision time – do you want to see Lewis Falls from above or below?